Cyclone George: Northern Territory

-As a developing tropical low, George produced prolonged heavy, in some cases record-breaking, rain across much of Northern Territory in late February through early March.
+As a developing tropical low, George produced prolonged heavy, in some cases record-breaking, rain across much of the Northern Territory in late February through early March.
 The most prolific rains took place as the system strengthened and began moving away from the region.
 In a five-day span, numerous areas saw more than a month's worth of precipitation.
 Several towns and cities saw single-day rainfall records for March shattered by the system most notably Jabiru Airport with 393.4 mm falling on 1 March, more than three times the previous highest.
 Other places that broke daily records include Adelaide River, Black Point, Channel Island, Elizabeth Valley, Howard Springs, Mango Farm, Gunbalanya, Territory Wildlife Farm, Thorak Cemetery, and Walker Creek.
 The tremendous rains also resulted in many areas seeing their wettest March on record.

 Widespread flooding resulted from the rains in the region, with some areas becoming isolated by 2 March.
-Extensive damage was incurred by region's roadways, with losses reaching A$12 million (US$9.5 million).
+Extensive damage was incurred by region's roadways, with losses reaching $12 million.
 Officials referred to the effects of the flooding as the worst in 40 years.
 Portions of the Kakadu and Arnhem highways were shut down, with the latter expected to remain so for a week.
 Throughout the Top End region, a collective 101 bridges and roads were closed due to flooding.
 Workers at the Ranger Uranium Mine in Jabiru were forced to camp out at the mine as floodwaters overtook the area.
 The mine's pit was inundated and forced to shut down for nine days while processing had to be suspended for two weeks.
 The resulting loss in production cost Energy Resources of Australia 300 tonnes (330 tons) of uranium.
 According to resource analysts, the negative impacts of the flood in addition to lingering effects from Cyclone Monica in 2006 would result in a two percent decrease in the global supply of uranium by 2008.
-Economic losses sustained by the Energy Resources of Australia were estimated to reach A$200 million (US$158 million).
+Economic losses sustained by the Energy Resources of Australia were estimated to reach $200 million.
 At least one house nearby was submerged.